22-6/Learn-the-Bible-by-Heart/README.md

 Not like a band playing, where one speeds up, finishes earlier and shouts: "First!". _First half of the table tutor the 2nd half._

 Ask parents, others, or themselves what prizes are to be won or is rank on a list enough?

+## About the current tool "index.html"

+Here's what the user is meant to do with this Bible Trainer application:

+    Add new text to memorize:
+        Type a Bible verse or passage in the "Neuen Text eingeben" field Click "Start"
+        The text is saved automatically for future use

+    Practice memorization:
+        After clicking "Start", the display area will be empty Type each character of the text exactly as shown If correct, the character appears in the display area If wrong, you'll get an error message and need to start over Complete the entire text to receive a success message

+    Use previously saved texts:
+        Select any previously saved text from the dropdown menu Click "Start" to begin practicing it

+    Delete texts:
+        Select a text from the dropdown
+        Click the "Löschen" button to remove it

+    Keyboard shortcuts:
+        Press Escape to cancel the current practice session

+The application helps users memorize Bible verses through muscle memory and repetition, requiring perfect character-by-character typing of the text.